10 ECO-FRIENDLY CLEANING TIPS

 You may have to rub the ice cube over the gummy area several times to prevent it from softening again until you have removed all of the gum.

-Here is a simple vinegar cleaning solution that you can use as a natural floor cleaner for your hardwood floors.
+Here is a simple vinegar cleaning solution that you can use as a natural floor cleaner for your home.

-Add 1/3 cup of distilled vinegar to 1 bucket of water.
+Add 1/3 cup of distilled vinegar to 1 bucket of water (approximately 2 gallons).
 Combine with 10-12 drops of either pure peppermint or lemon essential oil.
-Mix together.
+Blend by swirling a paint stick or ruler through the water mixture.

 Then take a clean sponge mop, dip it into your herbal mixture, wring out the excess water, and mop over your floor to remove dirt and refresh your hardwood floors.
 Plus your house will have a natural crisp, clean scent.